 2 rounds of sizes 0-9 with 4 each of sizes 5 and 6 = 24 nails in every order

-A clean classic look 24 nails to fit all with file, glue, instructions and sticky tabs included.
+A clean classic look 24 nails to fit all with file and glue

 To open the glue : puncture the tip with small pin or carefully snip with scissors.

 Press-on nails are affordable, trendy, fashionable, and easy to wear.
 The DIY trend has been around for decades now.
 They can help you to cut back on your nail spending.
 Most people that use press-on nails don’t set foot in a nail salon for months.
 However, with the right glam finish, you will think they have spent a fortune to get their nails done.
 Interestingly, it does not take long to master the act!

 Press-on nails have a myriad of benefits over acrylic nails— part of the reason why they are becoming increasingly popular..

 They are highly affordable.
 The price for a set can range from somewhere around $9 at to about $30.